What swamp? Lobbyists get ethics waivers to work for Trump

 The State Department got five waivers.
 The former law firm of Edward T. McMullen, the U.S. ambassador to Switzerland, represented Boeing.
 The Swiss government recently announced its intent to purchase military equipment and accept bids from American companies.

-Another waiver, which was heavily redacted before release, allows communications director Heather Norby to work with employees of Fox News even though she used to work as a broadcast journalist for the network.
+Another waiver allows communications director Heather Nauert to work with employees of Fox News even though she used to work as a broadcast journalist for the network.
+Nauert is identified in the waiver, which was heavily redacted before release, by her legal name, Heather Norby.

 At the Pentagon, Assistant Secretary of Defense for Asian and Pacific Security Affairs Randall G. Schriver got a waiver allowing him to "participate in any particular matter involving specific parties," including his former client: the Japanese government.